 As evident, each fabric has its strength and weakness.
 The suitability of any fabric will depend on the wearer and its intended use.
 We hope that understanding the similarities and differences of these fibres will help you exploit their incredible versatility and use them for diversified applications.

-For further queries, do chime into us.
+For further queries, contact us today.
 We look forward to a marvellous association celebrating these magnificent fabrics!